-We have audited the accompanying consolidated balance sheet of Spanish Broadcasting System, Inc. and Subsidiaries (the "Company") as of December 31, 2013, and the related consolidated statements of operations and comprehensive loss, changes in stockholders' deficit, and cash flows for the year then ended.
-In connection with our audit of the consolidated financial statements, we have also audited the consolidated financial statement schedule for the year ended December 31, 2013 listed in the accompanying index at Item 15.
-These consolidated financial statements and the consolidated financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and consolidated financial statement schedule based on our audit.
+We have audited the accompanying consolidated balance sheets of Spanish Broadcasting System, Inc. and Subsidiaries (the "Company") as of December 31, 2014 and 2013, and the related consolidated statements of operations and comprehensive loss, changes in stockholders' deficit, and cash flows for the years then ended.
+In connection with our audits of the consolidated financial statements, we have also audited the consolidated financial statement schedule listed in the accompanying index in Item 8.
+These consolidated financial statements and consolidated financial statements chedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these consolidated financial statements and consolidated financial statement schedule based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Spanish Broadcasting System, Inc. and Subsidiaries as of December 31, 2013, and the results of their operations and their cash flows for the year then ended in conformity with U.S. generally accepted accounting principles.
-Also, in our opinion, the related consolidated financial statement schedule for the year ended December 31, 2013, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Spanish Broadcasting System, Inc. and Subsidiaries as of December 31, 2014 and 2013, and the results of their operations and their cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.
+Also, in our opinion, the related consolidated financial statement schedule for the years ended December 31, 2014 and 2013, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.